There are two ways of joining our school. For parents wanting a mid year transfer click HERE

 Making a First Time Admission Application

-An application for a First Time Admission place in a primary school must be made to the Local Authority where you live, e.g. if you live within Leicestershire, you must complete their application form for primary school places.
-This form can be downloaded from the Leicestershire County Council Website (LINK) or you can fill in the online form here.
+An application for a First Time Admission place in a primary school must be made to the Local Authority where you live, e.g. if you live within Leicestershire, you must complete their application form for primary school places or you can fill in the online form here.

-Applications must be made by January 2018 for a school place when your child is due to start school for the first time in 2018 or moving from infant to junior school in 2018.
-Click here for more details.
+Applications must be made by January 2022 for a school place when your child is due to start school for the first time in 2022 or moving from infant to junior school in 2022.

 If you fail to name your catchment area school as one of your preferences a place will not automatically be offered at that school if all your other preferences are unsuccessful.
 This is because by then your catchment school may have been filled.